RayTse971/Leixie.github.io/_pages/about.md

 For more info
 ------

 Thanks for stopping by.
-Feel free to explore my work or reach out if you’d like to connect! 🚀
+Please feel free to explore my work or reach out if you’d like to connect! 🚀